-Each adult will:
+In particular, each adult will:

-- Always wash hands under running water before handling food and after using the toilet. - Not be involved with the preparation of food if suffering from any infectious/contagious illness or skin trouble. - Never cough or sneeze over food. - Aprons and gloves used during food preparation and clearing up. - Appropriate clothing to be worn, no jewellery. - Use different cleaning cloths for kitchen and toilet areas. - Ensure waste is disposed of properly and out of reach of the children.
+- Always wash hands under running water before handling food and after using the toilet. - Not be involved with the preparation of food if suffering from any infectious/contagious illness or skin trouble. - Never cough or sneeze over food. - Aprons and gloves used during food preparation and clearing up. - Appropriate clothing to be worn, no jewellery. - Use different cleaning cloths for kitchen and toilet areas. - Ensure waste is disposed of properly and out of reach of the children. - Any food or drink that requires heating will be heated immediately prior to serving and not left standing.
+No food or drink will be reheated.